Dr Joern MeissnerJobs

 How to proceed

-The best way to start the process is to send an informal email with an attached Curriculum Vitae (CV) to Dr Meissner at <jobs08@meiss.com>.
+The best way to start the process is to send an informal email with an attached Curriculum Vitae (CV) to Prof Dr Meissner at <jobs18@meiss.com>.
 If you have taken the GMAT or the GRE, please also forward us your score.
 We will get back to you with feedback and how to continue the application process if we see a good fit.

-Please note: Please contact us as early as possible to increase your chances of obtaining a fellowship, also if you are interested to start a PhD-Program in 2009.
+Please note: Please contact us as early as possible to increase your chances of obtaining a fellowship, also if you are interested to start a PhD-Program in 2019.